-- Lloyds Banking Group will adopt public cloud capabilities as part of an ambitious GBP3 billion (USD3.8 billion) digital transformation project announced in Q1 2020.
+- Migrating to the cloud (public, private, or hybrid) could help banks significantly accelerate their digital transformation and integrate disruptive technologies to improve CX and boost innovation capabilities. - Lloyds Banking Group will adopt public cloud capabilities as part of an ambitious GBP3 billion (USD3.8 billion) digital transformation project announced in Q1 2020.
 The bank will migrate its customer data onto Google's cloud infrastructure to boost its ability to use AI and data analytics.
-Lloyds is leveraging cloud capabilities to modernize its app development and API interface as part of its open banking initiatives.29 - · Cloud technology can help banks optimize processes and boost operational efficiency through app modernization.
+Lloyds is leveraging cloud capabilities to modernize its app development and API interface as part of its open banking initiatives. - Cloud technology can help banks optimize processes and boost operational efficiency through app modernization.
 Cloud adoption supports the transition from monolithic legacy architecture to modern modular microservices architecture. - HSBC announced plans in July 2020 to migrate to AWS cloud infrastructure.
 The bank will modernize applications within its global Wealth and Personal Banking business as part of its digital transformation journey.
-The firm will leverage cloud proficiency to enhance its computing power, storage, and database capabilities, to integrate AI efficiently, to automate critical processes, and to develop a containerized, modular, and scalable IT environment.
-30, 31, 32 - · Mega-firms Goldman Sachs, Deutsche Bank, Bank of America, and Banco Sabadell are also moving to the public cloud to boost their digital transformation efforts.33
+The firm will leverage cloud proficiency to enhance its computing power, storage, and database capabilities, to integrate AI efficiently, to automate critical processes, and to develop a containerized, modular, and scalable IT environment. - Mega-firms Goldman Sachs, Deutsche Bank, Bank of America, and Banco Sabadell are also moving to the public cloud to boost their digital transformation efforts.